bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 TIP::

     It is very important that the ``orcid`` and ``ror`` terms are correctly defined, since they are used as unique identifiers for Persons and Organisations in the RO-Crate specification.
+The ``orcid`` id is the minimum information needed to be able to add a person as an Author.

 Agent section
 =============